LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-4.md

 }
 ```

-See, the `ra` set to `forkret`, and the `sp` set to the `kstack` that initialized in the `proc_mapstacks()`(we've talked this function in the second section).
-We won't discuss the detail of the `forkret` in this chapter, but all you need to know right now is that through [`forkret`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L426) the program can eventually jump to the first line of code in the user process.
+See, the `ra` set to `forkret`, and the `sp` set to the `kstack` that initialized in the `proc_mapstacks()`(we've talked about this function in the second section).
+We won't discuss the details of the `forkret` in this chapter, but all you need to know right now is that through [`forkret`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L426) the program can eventually jump to the first line of code in the user process.

-Go back to the `swtch`, at the same time as the values from `p.context` are set to cpu registers, the original registers are also stored into the first argument `c.context`, which hold by the `CPU` structure.
-So next time when the current on-cpu process needs to be switch off the cpu, the program can be restored to the [`scheduler()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L641).
+Go back to the `swtch`, at the same time as the values from `p.context` are set to cpu registers, the original registers are also stored into the first argument `c.context`, which is held by the `CPU` structure.
+So next time when the current on-cpu process needs to be switched off the cpu, the program can be restored to the [`scheduler()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L641).

 In the following section, we'll see some cases that will make a process switch off its cpu.